Wilfrid Lewis Lloyd: Second World War

 In July 1940, Brigadier Lloyd was appointed to the 5th Indian Infantry Brigade of the 4th Indian Infantry Division and commanded them in the Western Desert Campaign, the East African Campaign and the Syria-Lebanon campaign.
 In the Western Desert, Lloyd's forces were involved in the opening stages of Operation Compass.
 In East Africa, forces under Lloyd's command were involved in the Battle of Agordat and the Battle of Keren.
 In Syria, he commanded for a period Gentforce.
 This was a combined British, Indian, and Free French force attacking towards Damascus.
 He was awarded the DSO on 8 July 1941, followed by a Bar to the award on 28 August.
 For his services in the latter campaigns he was mentioned in despatches on 30 December 1941.

 From October 1941 to March 1943, during the Burma Campaign, Major-General Lloyd commanded the 14th Indian Infantry Division.
 The Division was defeated during the First Arakan Offensive and Lloyd was removed from command.
 Most of his contemporaries nevertheless considered he was not responsible for the defeat.

 From July 1943, in succession to William Slim, to January 1944 Major-General Lloyd commanded the 10th Indian Infantry Division in Persia and later in the Italian Campaign.
-He was killed in an air crash in January 1944, aged 47, and was buried at Heliopolis War Cemetery, Cairo.
+He was killed by being struck by a vehicle while monitoring a training exercise in the desert in January 1944, aged 47, and was buried at Heliopolis War Cemetery, Cairo.